 Research Interests

-I am interested in more directly observing the complex interactions likely to be occurring within communities of microorganisms; as one would find in virtually any water sample taken from the environment.
-The approach I am developing uses biological sensing techniques capable of inferring the behaviors and interactions within natural microbial communities by identifying and quantifying genes and proteins used by members of the community.
+I am interested in observing the complex interactions occurring within natural communities of microorganisms; as one would find in virtually any water sample taken from the environment.
+The approach I am developing uses biological sensing techniques capable of inferring the behaviors and interactions within natural microbial communities by identifying and quantifying genes and proteins used by specific members of the community.

 Education

-- M.S., University of Washington, Seattle, Computer Science and Engineering, 1993.
+- M.S., University of Washington, Seattle, Computer Science and Engineering.

-- B.S. cum laude, Washington State University, Pullman, Computer Science and Chemistry, 1989.
+- B.S. cum laude, Washington State University, Pullman, Computer Science and Chemistry.

 Publications